 Cut the Carpet Into Strips

 With the utility knife, cut off an entire strip of carpeting 2 feet long by the width of the room.
 Cut on the backside of the carpet.
 Keep the line as straight as possible, though you only need to do so by eye; no need to measure it out.
 Roll up this 2-foot strip, and use duct tape around the roll to secure it if necessary.
 Then, place it in your disposal location.
 Continue in this manner until the carpeting has been removed.

 Change the blade on the utility knife frequently as cutting carpet quickly wears down blades.

 Remove the Carpet Tack Strips

 Wearing protective eye gear, force the flat end of the pry bar under the tack strips.
 Either pull up on the pry bar or hit the end with the hammer to pull the tack strips loose.
 Tack strips have razor-sharp nails, so wear the heavy gloves and be very careful when disposing of them.

 Remove the Carpet Padding

 Pull back an edge of the carpet padding.
-Bring it about three to four feet out and then cut it away.
-Carpet padding is much lighter than carpeting so you will be able to remove more of it at once.
+Bring it about 3 to 4 feet out, and then cut it away.
+Carpet padding is much lighter than carpeting, so you will be able to remove more of it at once.